ZephyrTransport/zephyr-website/bylaws.md

 The business and affairs of the Corporation shall be managed by the Board of Directors, which shall have all voting power except the power to elect Directors, which power is vested in the voting Members of the Corporation, and the power to remove Directors, which may be exercised either by the Board of Directors or by the voting Members.

 ### II.2 Number of Directors.
-The Board of Directors shall consist of seven (7) individuals.
+The Board of Directors shall consist of nine (9) individuals.
 The number of Directors may be changed by amendment of these bylaws but shall not be less than three (3).

 ### II.3 Election and Term.
 Directors shall be elected by the voting Members of the Corporation and shall be divided into four (4) classes as nearly equal in number as possible.
 Except as provided in the Articles of Incorporation for the initial Board of Directors, the terms of Directors in all classes shall be four (4) years.
 If the number of Directors is changed, the increase or decrease shall be apportioned among the classes so as to make all classes as nearly equal in number as possible.